zerpex/DocSeed/README.md

 `cd seedbox`

 2b- OPTIONNAL
-- Container's names and exposed ports are set in var.sh fell free to change them as you like/need :) (just remember that these elements are uniq).
+- Container's names and exposed ports are set in var.sh fell free to change them as you like/need :) (just remember that these elements are needeed to be uniq).
 - (_only if you know what you are doing !_) : You can change all docker options in `./files/samples/*.docker` where "*" is the app you want to change.

 3- Execute :